opensearch-project/data-prepper/data-prepper-plugins/otel-trace-source/README.md

 ### Migrating to Data Prepper 2.0

-This documentation uses the `record_type: event` configuration which is compatible with Data Prepper 1.4 and above.
-For more information see _Migrating to Data Prepper 2.0_ in the [Trace Analytics documentation](https://github.com/opensearch-project/data-prepper/blob/main/docs/trace_analytics.md).
+For more information on migrating from Data Prepper 1.x to Data Prepper 2.x, see _Migrating to Data Prepper 2.0_ in the [Trace Analytics documentation](https://github.com/opensearch-project/data-prepper/blob/main/docs/trace_analytics.md).

 ## Configurations